-Dan McNichol is a number one best selling author and an award-winning journalist.
-His published books, articles and thought-leadership work focuses on mega construction projects in the United States and around the world.
+Dan McNichol is a number-one bestselling author and an award-winning journalist.
+His published books, articles, thought-leadership papers and speaking events focus on mega construction projects in the United States and The Peoples Republic of China.

 McNichol recently contributed to a front page story in The New York Times titled, “Trump-Sized Idea for a New President: Build Stuff”.
 The American Society of Civil Engineers (ASCE) / Boston Chapter named McNichol as one of nation’s outstanding journalists in 2014 and again in 2003.
 McNichol contributes to worldwide media outlets including: The New York Times, Engineering News Record (ENR), ABC World News, CBS News, CNN, Fox News, British Broadcasting Corporation (BBC) network, China Central Television (CCTV), TV Tokyo, MSNBC and PBS’s The NewsHour, National Geographic Channel, Discovery Channel, History Channel.
 McNichol is a frequent voice on National Public Radio (NPR).

 ENR Magazine recently tapped McNichol as the magazine’s national correspondent for a cross country tour.
 McNichol and Aileen Cho, ENR’s senior transportation editor, drove in a 1949 Hudson Commodore with the tagline, “America’s infrastructure is as old, rusty and energy defunct as our original Detroit lead-sled.”
 The journalists wrote ENR print and online cover stories about the nation’s ailing infrastructure.